-Summary: On the afternoon of the ceremony to lay the cornerstone of the Jewish Community Center in Washington, DC, Coolidge addresses the crowd bearing witness to the event and the Jewish community as a whole.
+Context: Coolidge addresses the crowd bearing witness to the event and Jewish community as a whole in the dedication ceremony of the Jewish Community Center.
 He discusses the influence of religion on the founding of America, and how the Bible and the Jewish faith made great contributions to the early and current structure of our country.
 Coolidge stresses the importance of religious tolerance and unity while commending the Jewish community on their ability to persevere and “to thrive under the influence of liberty.”

 We have gathered this afternoon to lay with appropriate ceremony and solemnity the cornerstone of a temple.
 The splendid structure which is to rise here will be the home of the Jewish Community Center of Washington.
 It will be at once a monument to the achievements of the past, and a help in the expansion of these achievements into a wider field of usefulness in the future.
 About this institution will be organized, and from it will be radiated, the influences of those civic works in which the genius of the Jewish people has always found such eloquent expression.
 Such an establishment, so noble in its physical proportions, so generous in its social purposes, is truly a part of the civic endowment of the nation’s capital.
 Beyond that, its existence here at the seat of the national government makes it in a peculiar way a testimony and an example before the entire country.